 Figure 4.5.4.5-1: SUPI to 5G-GUTI retrieval - example 4

+In this illustration, the record in ICF does has neither PEI nor GPSI.

 Scenario A:

 - The assignment of a 5G-GUTI that has the Association Start Time of Tp (in ICF) was not successful.
 The CONFIGURATION UPDATE COMMAND did not reach the UE.